rothdearl/NanoSyntaxFiles/README.md

 ### Undocumented Features

+- `//` inside a string literal will highlight the rest of the line as a comment.
 - `"""` inside comments will highlight everything outside the comments as a text block unless there is a terminating `"""` in the comments.